matrix-org/matrix.org/content/docs/communities/_index.md

 template = "docs/community.html"
 [extra]
 emoji = "👪"
-tile = "I want to use Matrix for my community or organisation" updated = "2022-11-18T09:50:00Z"
+tile = "Create a cozy place on Matrix for your community or organisation" updated = "2022-11-18T09:50:00Z"
 +++